Khovanshchina: Act 1

 In the morning in the Red Square, a member of the Streltsy (named Kuzka) sings his drunkenness off while two other Streltsy talk about their rowdy activities the night before.
 A scribe arrives; they all pick on him and then leave.
 Shaklovity, a Boyar and agent for the regent and the Tsars, enters and dictates a letter to the court, warning of a rebellion planned by Prince Ivan Khovansky (captain of the Streltsy Guards) and the Old Believers.
 After finishing the letter he warns the scribe not to repeat what he heard.
 The scribe, terrified by the prospect of being involved in a political intrigue, signs the letter with a false name.
 [The crowd enters and they force the scribe to read a new proclamation that has been published in the public square, which describes the atrocities committed by the Streltsy.
 The crowd laments the state of Russia.]
 Prince Ivan Khovansky enters promising an adoring crowd that he will defend the "young Tsars" (Ivan V and Peter I).
 He and the crowd exit.

-Prince Andrey, Khovansky's son, chases in Emma, a German girl, intending to assault her.
+Prince Andrey, Khovansky's son, chases in Emma, a Lutheran German girl, intending to assault her.
 Marfa, an Old Believer and Andrey's former fiancée, interferes.
 Andrey threatens to kill Marfa, but Prince Ivan returns and decides to capture Emma himself.
 The ensuing quarrel between father and son is interrupted by the arrival of Dosifey, the leader of the Old Believers.
 Dosifey berates everyone for being so quarrelsome and un-Christian, and asks them all to join the Old Believers in reuniting Russia.
 Prince Ivan Khovansky leaves with Prince Andrey Khovansky.
 Marfa leaves with Emma.
 Dosifey, left alone, prays for the future of Russia.